Jeffrey T. Kerby, PhD

 The concept of scale is at the interface of many of my research questions, linking the ecological dynamics of individuals and communities to broader regions, particularly in the context of climate change.
 In addition to satellite-derived data, I incorporate quantitative time-lapse photography and small unmanned aerial systems (sUAS) to bridge observational gaps in field data through both time and space.

 Currently I am a Neukom Institute for Computational Science Post-doctoral Fellow '16 and a Dickey Center Visiting Arctic Fellow at Dartmouth College.

-I use photographs as a research tool, but also as a way to share nuanced science, conservation, and natural history stories.
+I use photographs as a data source for my research, but also as a way to share nuanced science, conservation, and natural history stories.
 See the Photography tab for more on my work with National Geographic and others.